Individual & Couples Counseling

-Some difficult or long-standing problems may not be completely resolved in short-term treatment.
+Some especially difficult or long-standing problems may not be completely resolved in short-term treatment.
 Students whose needs require long-term and/or intensive support will generally be referred to community providers for ongoing treatment.
-Similarly, students whose needs require a particular type of expertise that is not available in the counseling center are also referred to community providers.
-In cases where long-term therapy seems best, our case manager will assist the student with a referral to an off-campus resource.
+Similarly, students whose needs require a particular type of expertise that is not available in the Counseling Center are also referred to community providers.

 Brief couples counseling can help the parties of a relationship clarify and address interpersonal difficulties, improve communication skills, and improve how they relate to one another.
 The WWU Counseling Center is able to offer brief couples counseling to many types of couples including married, LGBT, roommates, and housemates.
 However, our couples counseling services are only available to couples composed of currently enrolled students.
-Couples who include non-student spouses or partners are encouraged to contact our case manager for assistance in finding an off campus provider.
+Couples who include non-student spouses or partners are encouraged to visit our community referrals page for assistance in finding an off campus provider.